-The current food crisis and the recent rice importation fiasco illustrate the need to review government policies on food security and to seek creative means to reinvigorate the agricultural sector.
+The current food crisis and the rice importation fiasco highlight the need to review government policies on food security and to seek creative means to reinvigorate the agricultural sector.
 As a newly liberalizing economy competing against well-entrenched world economies, the Philippines is hard-pressed to make its agricultural policies more responsive.

 Investments in the agricultural sector cannot be shouldered by the public sector alone.
-Corporative farming programs aim to attract more private sector engagement in the agriculture sector.
+Hence, this measure aims to implement corporative farming programs to attract more private sector engagement in the agriculture sector.
 Corporative farming enables the vertical integration the entire process of food production.
 Moreover, it offers more efficient management not only of the farm itself, but also of the entire chain of agriculture-related business, including seed supply, agrochemicals, food processing, machinery, storage, transport, distribution, marketing, advertising, and retail sales.
 This would ensure more stable rice and corn supplies and make rice and corn prices more predictable.